ningowo/Chat-Room/README.md

 <br>

-For lastest version, please use ChatServerNIO, ChatClientNIO and ChatMessage.
+For lastest version, please use ChatServer, ChatClient and ChatMessage.

 <br>